 Items to Include in an Evaluation Plan:

-- An agreement on the scope of the problem
+- A statement on the scope of the problem

 - An agreement to use the milestones documented in the evaluation plan rough draft

-- An agreement on the objectives your solution will achieve
+- A document outlining the objectives your solution will achieve

 All items listed above should have a start and end date in addition to the party(s) responsible for each action.